atomicbird/jsonlint/README.markdown

 It makes use of a slightly modified version of Jonathan Wight's TouchJSON for JSON processing: <https://github.com/atomicbird/TouchJSON>.

+## License

+jsonlint is licensed under the MIT license.

 ## Usage

 jsonlint reads from standard input and writes to standard output.
 Its simplest usage echoes the incoming JSON to stdout if the JSON is valid.
 If not, it prints hopefully-useful error message to stderr.